dima-brook/w3f_application/xp.network.md

 #### Further development
 We cannot get rid of the target language dependency, however, the source language can be abstracted to an API protocol able to call predefined smart contracts in supported languages (Move, Solidity and Rust) from other programming languages.
 This may initially seem to be a limitation, but the number of actually used smart contracts is not infinite.
 If all or nearly all known smart contract patterns are present in the template library it will give more freedoms than limitations.

-We’re planning to elaborate the most popular smart contract bytecode templates in 3 languages: Move, Solidity and Rust and write APIs for compiling and sending the resulting bytecodes to the supported blockchains (see the list above).
+We’re planning to elaborate the most popular smart contract bytecode templates in 3 languages: Move, Solidity and Rust and write APIs for compiling and sending the resulting bytecodes to the supported blockchains.

 The smart contract templates are a temporary solution.
 Eventually we will add the flexibility to directly translate smart contracts from one language to another without predefined templates.